 The sessions are from 9.30am-4.30pm, tools are provided and materials are included in the cost of each course unless otherwise stated.
 There is a maximum of 6 places on each course.

 About the willow

 I use a mixture of basketry willows, some grown in Somerset and some coppiced locally, and on specific courses we may also use other materials.
 Basketry willows are one year old rods which are either dried with the bark left on (known as ‘brown’ willow); boiled with the bark on, to release the tannins giving a golden colour when peeled (known as ‘buff’), or else peeled in spring when the sap rises and the bark can be easily stripped, revealing a bright white rod (‘white’ willow).Before using, the willow needs soaking in cold water, and for brown willow this can be between 3 and 7 days depending on the size, the time of year and the variety of willow.

 The cost includes all materials.
 Places will be confirmed on receipt of payment.

 Want to treat someone else?
 I will happily send a gift voucher if you wish to give a course as a present please contact me and I’ll send the recipient a course gift vouchers which will be valid for a year from purchase.

-If you’re interested in booking or want more information please feel free to contact me by email or phone.
+If you’re interested in booking or want more information please feel free to contact me.